mistalloc1/gmrs/ROADMAP.md

 - rework CSV funcs to handle different delimiters and dialects
 - perhaps in recommending the gives should be saved and stateful, to go through all of the data
+- consider using Spark for dataframes, perhaps Polars in ClojureScript version

 ## Future versions